The Seychelles spirit: how to find the islands' best rum

 Endemic rum is also available in three other flavours: thyme, lime and passion fruit.
 Zack Liapoun, the founder of the rum range, sources his ingredients from local markets.
 You can catch him with his products almost every Wednesday, at the Bazar Labrin, a weekly fare in the northern Mahe district of Beau Vallon where local products and food are sold.

-Sample fragrant flavours A man on a seychelles holiday
+Sample fragrant flavours

 A kaleidoscope of flavours ranging from lemongrass, curacao blu, coco, white and black cacao, passion fruits, and cinnamon, La Buse Rum is a must-try!
 It’s yeast- and methanol-free and is of high quality that is considered unharmful to health (when consumed in moderation of course!).